-Previous research indicates that there are various constraints when sampling for pollinator species.
+Previous research indicates that there are various constraints when sampling pollinator species.
 Landscape structure as well as floral resources may influence pollinator community diversity (Rowe et al. 2018).
-Plant species may differ locally in terms of pollen and nectar resources which may not provide species all necessary resources (Hicks et al. 2016).
+Plant species may differ locally in terms of pollen and nectar resources that may not provide species all necessary resources (Hicks et al. 2016).
 Previous studies addressing habitat restoration have failed due to poor seed establishment because many seeds may not grow without ideal or specific conditions (Suding 2011, Brudvig 2017, Zirbel et al. 2017).
-Znobia Wootan of Native American Seed indicated vie personal communication that many native prairie seeds within her companies seed blends may take years to establish and species will take turns dominating the landscape depending upon weather conditions.
+Znobia Wootan of Native American Seed indicated via personal communication that many native prairie seeds within her company’s seed blends may take years to establish and species will take turns dominating the landscape depending upon weather conditions.
 Bee bowls are one of the most widely used forms of pollinator sampling (Droege et al. 2010) because they are extremely efficient in capturing bees (Westphal et al. 2008) and extremely easy to use and replicate (Shapiro et al. 2014).
-Bee bowls however are not the best sampling tool and sometimes collect more small bees than larger bees, possibly because smaller bees can’t climb out of the soapy water (Droege et al. 2010).
+(MOVE) Bee bowls however are not the best sampling tool and sometimes collect more small bees than larger bees, possibly because smaller bees can’t climb out of the soapy water (Droege et al. 2010).
 Shapiro et al. (2014) indicates that up to 30 bee bowls may be sufficient for most landscapes; however, extremely diverse communities may require 30 or more bowls to account for the entire population.
 Lastly, research is unsure about where to place bee bowls, some research indicates that on the ground collects more species, but these results have not been replicated (Droege et al. 2010).

 REFERENCES

+Allen, V. G., Brown, C. P., Segarra, E., Green, C. J., Wheeler, T. A., Acosta-Martinez, V., & Zobeck, T. M. (2008).
+In search of sustainable agricultural systems for the Llano Estacado of the US Southern High Plains.
+Agriculture, ecosystems & environment, 124(1-2), 3-12.

 Bartomeus, I., Ascher, J.S., Gibbs, J, Danforth, B.N., Wagner, D.L., Hedtke, S.M., & Winfree, R. (2013).
 Historical changes in northeastern U.S. bee populations related to shared ecological traits.
 Proceedings of the National Academy of Sciences of the United States of America, 10, 4656-4660